New project on modeling, analysis and "control" of the Corona pandemic

 Invited Guest: Prof. Lars Grüne (University of Bayreuth)

 - 2018/12/12: Prof. Dr. Lars Grüne (University of Bayreuth) will give a talk on Computing nonsmooth control Lyapunov functions on a grid at 1:45 pm in 2/N001.
 Everybody is heartily invited.
-An overview over all past and future seminars can be found here.
+All past and future seminars can be found here.

 New project: NitraMon

 - 2018/12/07: Our group is involved in the junior research group NitraMon promoted by ESF, in which an autark sensor network is developed for a better ground water quality.
 Among other things, we are responsible for fault diagnosis and system theoretic analysis.
-More information can be found here.
+More information can be found in this press release.

 Invited Guest: Prof. Klaus Röbenack (TU Dresden)

 - 2018/12/05: Prof. Dr.-Ing. habil.
 Dipl.-Math.Klaus Röbenack (TU Dresden) will give a talk on Lösung regelungstechnischer Probleme mittels Quantorenelimination at 3:30 pm in 2/W021.
 Everybody is heartily invited.
-An overview over all past and future seminars can be found here.
+All past and future seminars can be found here.

 Invited Guest: Prof. Christian Ebenbauer (University of Stuttgart)

 - 2018/11/07: Prof. Dr.-Ing.
 Christian Ebenbauer (University of Stuttgart) will give a talk on To commute or not to commute?
 The role of geometric control in optimization algorithms at 2:15 pm in 2/W014.
 Everybody is heartily invited.
-An overview over all past and future seminars can be found here.
+All past and future seminars can be found here.

 Master thesis defense: Model Predictive Path Following Control for Highly Automated Driving